Why requirements test coverage is key to success?

 That’s where Jira Software comes in.
 By using it, you can save requirements in the form of issues.
 And by taking advantage of applications available on the Atlassian Marketplace, you can expand the functionalities of Jira Software to cover test management as well.

-TestFLO allows defining a complete testing process, including test case creation and linking to the requirements.
+TestFLO enables setting a complete testing process, as well as test case creation and connecting to the requirements.
 To verify the requirements coverage, there are two reports.
 They are a Requirement Test Coverage report and a Requirement Traceability one.